Requirements for Academic Employees

 -$260 = Additional tuition reduction benefit provided by the College of Liberal Arts

-When the bill reaches $0, you must confirm attendance on the bill in order to avoid canceled registration and in order to begin receiving employment or fellowship stipends.
+When the bill reaches $0, you must confirm attendance on the bill in order to avoid canceled registration and additionally in order to begin receiving employment or fellowship stipends.
+Alternatively, if you must pay a small balance (e.g. $10 general property deposit) then the act of payment will automatically "confirm attendance" for you).

 This process repeats each semester of employment.

-*International students: each semester you will owe the $100/semester ISSS fee + $25/semester emergency medical evacuation fee, which are charged to the tuition bill.
+International students: each semester you will owe the $125/semester ISSS fee + $40/semester emergency medical evacuation fee, which are charged to the tuition bill.
 International students must additionally claim their insurance waivers each semester to remove those charges from the tuition bill.